 Before entering academics, Todd managed several political campaigns and government offices.
 He was a White House Intern in 1993, legislative director to U.S. Representative Bob Clement from 1995-1997, deputy campaign manager for U.S. Representative Jim Cooper in 2002, and a Counselor to Vice President of the United States Al Gore in 2001.
 Todd received his Bachelor of Arts from Abilene Christian University, his Master of Divinity degree from Princeton Theological Seminary and his Juris Doctorate from the University of Tennessee College of Law.
 Todd was Managing Editor of The Tennessee Law Review and studied European policy at the University of Bonn, Germany.
 Todd is the author of the book Divine Disruption and an upcoming book on the intergenerational workplace.
 He the co-founder of the tech startup Fanitics.
 He is a member of the Alumni Council, the University of Tennessee College of Law.

-Todd is an avid fan of the Tennessee Volunteers, the Golden State Warriors, the Boston Red Sox, and USC Trojans football teams.
-He enjoys hiking the Bay Area, being on the water, watching independent film, acting in film and TV, international travel, writing, wine, reading, and dining in the world’s finest restaurants and dives.
+Todd is an avid fan of the Tennessee Volunteers, the Golden State Warriors, the Boston Red Sox, and the USC Trojans.
+He enjoys hiking the Bay Area, being on the water, watching independent film, acting in film and TV, traveling internationally, writing, tasting wine, reading biography, and dining in the world’s finest restaurants and dives.
 Todd is a Yelp Elite for 2012-2018 based on his extensive restaurant reviews on the Yelp site.
 For more information about Todd and his business, T2MBoldn, please email Todd at Todd@2MBoldn.com